floscha/genius-lyrics-crawler/README.md

 ![alt text](./temporary_logo.png)

-A simple crawler to store lyrics from [Genius](http://genius.com) in MongoDB.
+A concurrent crawler to retrieve song lyrics from [Genius](http://genius.com) and store them in a MongoDB database.

 ## Features
 - [x] Scrape all songs